orlo/example-crm-integration/README.md

 docker run -e SECRET=changeme --rm --name crm-integration crm-integration-image
 ```

-Code should work on a generic-ish PHP 7 Linux server if you wish to deploy it manually.
-Instructions should be within the Dockerfile.
+Code should work on a generic-ish PHP 7.1 Linux server if you wish to deploy it manually.
+Sufficient setup instructions should be within the ```Dockerfile```.

 It requires a SECRET environment variable to be set.